Krakow Tours

 Sukiennice, Krakow | ©Jorge Láscar

 Krakow is a city marked by history.
-Among its medieval streets are hidden monuments and legends that seduce any traveler and its surroundings are not far behind.
+Among its medieval streets hide monuments and legends that seduce any traveler and its surroundings are not far behind.
 A guided tour is the best way to know everything the city has to offer and these are the best ones:

 1. Tour of Krakow by electric vehicle

-If you're staying in the center of Krakow, you can walk to almost any point of interest in the city.
-However, you may have noticed some small electric vehicles with panoramic views driving around the city: they are environmentally friendly cars and are a popular way to get around the center as they have access to areas closed to traffic, such as the old town.
+If you are staying in the center of Krakow, you can walk to almost any point of interest in the city.
+However, you may have noticed some small electric vehicles with panoramic views driving around the city: they are environmentally friendly cars and are a popular way to get around the center as they have access to areas closed to traffic such as the Old Town.

-This type of vehicle is used for guided tours of the city.
+These types of vehicles are used for guided tours of the city.
 The driver takes you comfortably to see the main sights of Krakow while telling you what you should know about them.
 Tours are booked online and you can select the day and time that suits you best.

 All these vehicles are similar: about four seats, equipped with transparent covers for the rain and with blankets and heating for the cold.
 As for the route, this may vary slightly among the different tours, but almost all of them go through landmarks such as the Jewish quarter, Heroes' Square in the ghetto or **Oskar Schindler'**s factory.
 There are different options, but I recommend one of these two:

-Private tour of Krakow by electric vehicle: In terms of value for money it is one of the best options as the guide picks you up at your hotel and there you start and end the tour.
+Private tour of Krakow in an electric vehicle: This is one of the best value for money options as the guide picks you up at your hotel and there you start and end the tour.
 It is available in 26 languages including English and Spanish.

-It is an ideal option to go more at your own pace and let yourself be carried away by the explanations recorded by an expert (available in the language of your choice).
+This is an ideal option to go at your own pace and let yourself be carried away by the explanations recorded by an expert (available in the language of your choice).

-The city of Krakow was not spared from the Nazi occupation and even today there are still many traces of the horror that was committed against the Jewish population.
-This guided tour through the Jewish quarter of Krakow reviews this part of history with the aim of not repeating it in the future.
+The city of Krakow was not spared from the Nazi occupation and even today many traces of the horror committed against the Jewish population remain in the city.
+In this guided tour through the Jewish quarter of Krakow we will review this part of history with the aim of not repeating it in the future.

-The guided tour of the Jewish quarter of Krakow and the Schindler factory lasts approximately 2 hours.
-You can do it in different languages including English, French or Spanish; just choose once you have made your reservation online.
+The guided tour through the Jewish quarter of Krakow and the Schindler factory has a duration of approximately 2 hours.
+You can do it in different languages, including English, French or Spanish, just choose once you have made your reservation online.

 Among the places visited during the tour are the Eagle Pharmacy Museum and the factory run by Oskar Schindler.
 If you have not seen Spielberg's masterpiece, you should know that Schindler was an entrepreneur who was dedicated to saving Jews from concentration camps by hiring them for his factory.